We often get questions from customers asking if our oats are gluten-free. And we have to answer that they aren’t.

 While the Uni of Chicago site is happy to declare oats can be freely consumed by coeliacs, it adds the caveat that the oats need to be guaranteed uncontaminated by wheat, rye or barley.
 Either when growing in the field or when processed at the mill.
 This means that oats that are grown alongside crops with the other gluten proteins cannot claim to be gluten-free.

-I suspect that such a proviso is simply covering for the potential of gluten-containing oats to impact coeliacs, while still allowing gluten-free claims.
+I suspect that such a proviso is simply covering for the potential of the natural gluten in oats to impact coeliacs, while still allowing gluten-free claims.

-It is noteworthy that there is no need for any grains which really are gluten free (chickpeas, mung beans etc) and which may be grown around wheat, barley etc, to meet any anti-contamination requirements either in Australia or globally.
+It is noteworthy that there is no need for any grains which really are gluten free (chickpeas, linseed, sorghum, millet etc) and which may be grown in fields next to wheat, barley, rye etc, to meet any anti-contamination requirements either in Australia or globally.

 One thing that emerges very clearly: standards set by food authorities, tests conducted by labs, and scientific studies are not as cut and dried as we are often led to believe.
 You can see that, obviously, there are as many shades of grey as food experts are able to introduce.

 A variance between 1% and 20% is enormous, and generally would be considered inconclusive if found within a single study.
 Even in multiple studies it would confuse the averaging of the stats.
 Short of going into all the literature on gluten in oats studies for myself, I just have to accept that there’s a wide range of results.